Get

 Image Credit: Lenka N, Shutterstock

-The Brindle Boston Terrier is an AKC-recognized canine with reddish-brown fur and features the white markings of the black Boston Terrier.
+The Brindle Boston Terrier is an AKC-recognized canine with reddish-brown fur and the white markings of the black Boston Terrier.
 It’s important to note that brindle isn’t a color but a pattern.
-Most Boston Terriers have at least some brindle patterning in their coats, so you can’t truly get away from the brindle at all.
+Most Boston Terriers have at least some brindle patterning in their coats, so you can’t truly avoid it.
 The brindle pattern occurs due to a recessive gene.

 2. Black Boston Terrier (AKC Recognized)